SrilathaDama/Car_Pooling_Assistance/README.md

-# Ding Backend Assignment

 ## Overview
-This project is a backend solution for the **Ding** platform.
+This project is a backend solution for the Car Pooling platform.
 It is designed to handle user registrations, matchmaking, reservations, notifications, and file uploads.
 The backend is implemented using **Python** and communicates with a **MariaDB** database.
 The entire solution is Dockerized for seamless deployment.

 ---